-CSC 204 Spreadsheets - Expert Level (Excel) Prerequisite: CSC 104 with a grade of "C" or above

-A continuation of CSC 104.
+CSC 204 Spreadsheets - Expert Level (Excel) 2 cr. hrs.
+Prerequisite: CSC 104 with a grade of "C" or above A continuation of CSC 104.
 Topics include formatting Excel worksheets using advanced formatting techniques, working with templates and workbooks, using advanced functions, working with lists, using Excel's analysis tools, managing and auditing worksheets, collaborating with workgroups, and using data from the Internet and other sources.

-CSC 207 Word Processing - Expert Level (MS Word) Prerequisite: CSC 107 or OFT 102 with a grade of "C" or above Topics covered in this course include merging documents and sorting and selecting data, formatting with special features, adding visual appeal to documents, formatting with macros and styles, working with shared documents, creating specialized tables and indexes, preparing and protecting forms, and
+CSC 207 Word Processing - Expert Level (MS Word) 2 cr. hrs.
+Prerequisite: CSC 107 or OFT 102 with a grade of "C" or above

+Topics covered in this course include merging documents and sorting and selecting data, formatting with special features, adding visual appeal to documents, formatting with macros and styles, working with shared documents, creating specialized tables and indexes, preparing and protecting forms, and sharing data.

-CSC 216 Database - Expert Level (Access) Prerequisite: CSC 116 with a grade of "C" or above
+CSC 216 Database - Expert Level (Access) 2 cr. hrs.
+Prerequisite: CSC 116 with a grade of "C" or above